NickCMoore/harmonia-sinfonia/README.md

 ## Problem Statement

+Orchestra members often face challenges in staying connected and informed outside of rehearsals and performances.
+Traditional methods of communication, such as email or sporadic meetings, can be inefficient and don't create a sense of community.
+Also, there is no centralised platform for members to share content, discuss music, or coordinate events effectively.

+Harmonia Sinfonia aims to address these issues by providing a dedicated platform where orchestra members can:

+- Stay Connected: Promote continuous and streamlined communication among members.
+- Share Content: Easily share posts, music pieces, and other relevant content within the community.
+- Engage and Collaborate: Generate discussions, likes, and comments to enhance member interaction.
+- Coordinate Activities: Efficiently organise and manage events, rehearsals, and performances.

+By solving these problems, Harmonia Sinfonia aims to enhance the overall experience for orchestra members, ensuring they remain engaged, informed, and connected.

 ## Wireframes

 Creating the wireframes for Harmonia Sinfonia was important in bringing the project to life.
 These blueprints helped me visualise the platform's structure and flow, ensuring an intuitive user experience.